makandra/katapult/README.md

 ## Usage

-`Katapult` does two separate things:
+`katapult` does two distinct things for you:

-1. It creates a new Rails application, set up with many standard gems, snippets, useful configuration, databases, testing libraries etc. See the [BasicsGenerator](https://github.com/makandra/katapult/blob/master/lib/generators/katapult/basics/basics_generator.rb) for details.
+1. It creates a new Rails application, set up with many standard gems, snippets, useful configuration, databases, testing libraries etc.
-2. It generates code from an application model, i.e. creates files for models, views, controllers, routes, stylesheets; see the
+2. It generates code from an application model, i.e. it creates models and views, controllers, styles etc.

 You may use both or only one of them.
+Read on for details.

 ## 1) Creating a new Rails application